 Frenchie Davis: ‘I Wasn’t Out … But I Wasn’t In’

-June 22, 2012 by Carolyn Simon, Associate Director of Digital Media
+June 22, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Singer Frenchie Davis is talking publicly for the first time about her relationship with a woman.